 Information classification is a method for protecting data security.
 Most HEIs have routines for classification of information assets based on guidelines from the Swedish Civil Contingencies Agency (MSB) (available only in Swedish).
 As a researcher and employee, you need to be aware of your organization’s information classification guidelines, so that you can classify the research materials in your project.
 When you know the data classification level, you can also find out which security measures you need to take to protect the security of the material.

 Information classification is the process of assessing how a certain material needs to be protected.
 The starting point is the security aspects confidentiality, integrity, and availability.

 Confidentiality means that the information is accessible only to authorized individuals.

 Integrity means that the information is protected from unauthorized modification or destruction, whether from unauthorized access, by mistake or by a system disruption.
 The information must also be traceable, so that modifications can be traced back to the person who changed the information.

 Availability means that the information needs to be accessible as needed, when needed.

-Example: Data need to be stored with very high security if unauthorised modification, destruction, or disclosure may have severe or catastrophic impact for the HEI, another organisation, or one or more individuals.
+Example: Data need to be stored with very high security if unauthorized modification, destruction, or disclosure may have severe or catastrophic impact for the HEI, another organization, or one or more individuals.
 Those data should be stored on a hard drive with strong authentication, in a locked and protected locker which only a limited number of people can access.
 If data are being transferred electronically, they need to be protected by qualified encryption.
-They also need to have qualified protection against unauthorised modification of the material, such as login with certificate-based digital signatures, as well as routines for backup and change logs.
+They also need to have qualified protection against unauthorized modification of the material, such as login with certificate-based digital signatures, as well as routines for backup and change logs.

 An information classification assessment should be made early on in the project planning.
 How the project data are classified affects how much time and resources are needed in order to create or gain access to systems and routines that are sufficiently secure.
 In some cases, you may need to develop a specific storage solution together with your local Security and IT Services.